elamont174/ey-up-me-pup/README.md

 - All review images were linked from Google Images using their Image URL.
 - [Google Fonts](https://fonts.google.com/) were used to source the font styles.
 - Balsamiq was used to create the design wireframe.
-- Microsoft PowerPoint was used to create the EPR image.
+- Microsoft PowerPoint was used to create the ERD image.
 - [TabletoMarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to create the tables in TESTING.md from a Microsoft Excel spreadsheet that I created.
 - Google Extension 'Responsive Viewer' was used to create the screenshots for the Responsiveness section of TESTING.md.

 ## Acknowledgements
 - My mentor Julia has, as always, been an incredible support.
 - I have to thank the Code Institute Student Care team for looking after me so well during a period of intense illness.
 - I have made some wonderful friends through hackathons who allowed me to read through their READMEs and look at their projects when I was planning out my project at the beginning.
 Thank you Stephen Dawson, Rachel O'Donnell and Kyle Clow.
-- My long-suffering husband, Malcolm Lamont, for... everything.
-- My dad, Calum Weir, for feeding me and letting me borrow his computer monitor as a second screen.